OUR MISSION STATEMENT: To encourage, foster and develop excellence and appreciation of fibre as an art form among the community.

 In 2012 FFAA began offering fibre art workshops for members and the general public.
 These are made possible by volunteer fundraising with the Alberta Gaming, Liquor and Cannabis.

-The board of directors of FFAA are volunteers drawn from the Edmonton-area fibre art community, including Alberta Council of Ukrainian Arts, Black Gold Quilt Patch Guild, Edmonton & District Quilters Guild, Edmonton Modern Quilters Guild, Edmonton Needlecraft Guild, Edmonton Rug Hooking Guild, Edmonton Weavers Guild, Evergreen Spinners and Weavers Guild, Latchet Machine Knitters and individual members.
-Meeting times and dates for member guilds are listed on the events calendar page.
+The board of directors of FFAA are volunteers drawn from the Edmonton-area fibre art community, including Alberta Council of Ukrainian Arts, Black Gold Quilt Patch Guild, Edmonton & District Quilters Guild, Edmonton Modern Quilters Guild, Edmonton Needlecraft Guild, Edmonton Rug Hooking Guild, Edmonton Weavers Guild, Latchet Machine Knitters and individual members.
+Meeting times and dates for member guilds are listed at Member Groups of FFAA.

 FFAA activities are supported by grants from AFA and from funds raised through AGLC .